 - Lack of mobile content strategy

 Once gaps are identified, Sales Enablement must determine where to focus.
 As mentioned, this is dictated by the sales strategy.
-Refer to this post on how to prioritize and align efforts with the sales strategy.
+Refer to this post to hear SVP of Sales, Andy Panos outline the Secret Sauce for Sales Enablement.

 Sales Enablement’s role is to “makes people better at their jobs.”
 This cannot be done when you bite off more than you can chew.
 Focus on the 2 to 3 areas which will have measurable impact.
 Examples could be: Agile Sales Training, Sales Certification and Knowledge Management.
 It’s about going deep, not wide.

 Example: Agile Sales Training and Micro-Coaching Training surface as areas which can be addressed.
 The sales strategy for the year calls for higher frequency, customized training.
 To align efforts with the sales strategy, Agile Sales Training is priority #1.

 Once you know where to prioritize efforts you can create a plan.
 The plan will need to include key resources, success metrics and dates.
 Executive sponsorship will be key as well.